How to Prevent Data Breaches: Best Tactics

 8. Perform Regular Backups

-So, one of the important ways to prevent the data breach is by allowing organisations to quickly restore critical systems in case they become corrupted due to malware infection or other forms of attack.
+So, one of the important ways to prevent data breaches is by allowing organisations to quickly restore critical systems in case they become corrupted due to malware infection or other forms of attack.

 It is recommended that backups are performed daily so that any changes made since the last backup can be restored if needed.